-6.3 Hydrologic Process Modules
+6.2 Hydrologic Process Modules

 Many of the equations used as a basis for the HPMs are heuristic and have not been validated in the field.
 Although this does not rule out using these equations, the lack of validation and references to validation studies should be made clear in the documentation.
+In general, HPM validation experiments should be reported in the section where the basis of the HPM is described.

-In addition, many of the parameter values suggested for use in the HPMs are presented without references that describe the context in which the cited parameters were derived.
+Many of the parameter values suggested for use in the HPMs are presented without references that describe the context in which the cited parameters were derived.
 All tabular presentations of suggested parameter values should have a "References" column.